sxia2/sxia2.github.io/_pages/lectra.md

 permalink: /project/lectra
 title: "CAD-Lectra 2010"
 ---
 A group project submitted for Lectra Competition.
-The collection is named as "Fun".
-It is designed for young females who are creative and passionate.
-Bright colors are selected.
-Flares are designed to avoid restriction.
-Colorways are done in Lectra Kaledo.
-Patterns are done in Lectra Modaris.
+The collection was named as “Fun”.
+It was designed for young females who are creative and passionate.
+Bright colors were selected.
+Flares were designed to avoid movement restriction.
+Colorways were designed in Lectra Kaledo.
+Patterns were done in Lectra Modaris.

 The project is also credited to Chen Ye, Shoutong Qu, and Tianyu Yang.
-Model: Yiji Ren
+Modeled by Yiji Ren.
 <figure>
   <a href="https://sxia2.github.io/projects_data/cad-lectra/trend.jpg"><img src="https://sxia2.github.io/projects_data/cad-lectra/trend.jpg"></a>
 </figure>